Texas Southern’s uniforms stolen before loss at No. 1 Oregon

+“Oregon is such a phenomenal team you’ve got to be at the top of your game to even be in the game,” Cooper-Dyke said.
+“We were a little intimidated.

+“I was hoping we would be able to step up to the challenge but we got in a hole early (because) we let some off-court things affect our focus.”

-Ionescu raised her NCAA record for triple-doubles to 19 with 10 points, 13 rebounds and 14 assists, reaching the standard on a pair of free throws with 5:19 remaining in the third quarter as the crowd cheered in acknowledgment.
+Ionescu raised her NCAA record for triple-doubles to 19 with 10 points, 13 rebounds and 14 assists, reaching the standard on a pair of free throws with 5:19 remaining in the third quarter as the crowd of 9,159 in Matthew Knight Arena stood and cheered in acknowledgment of her feat.

 Fellow senior Hebard, meanwhile, recorded the 42nd double-double of her career with 31 points and 13 rebounds and like Ionescu didn’t play in the fourth quarter.